-The aim of this programme is to research how a developing country like Indonesia can become self-reliant in building prostheses.
+The aim of this programme was to research how a developing country (like Indonesia) could become self-reliant in building prostheses.
 How can the Fablab infrastructure enhance and accelerate the production of ‘lower knee’ prostheses?
-One example is to develop a low-cost tool like an alignment laser (as a DIY kit) and portable 3D scanner.
+An example was to develop low-cost tools, like an alignment laser (as a DIY kit) and portable 3D scanner.
 This could supply the country with modern equipment to improve the orthopaedic quality of protheses.
-Furthermore, the search for locally available materials is an important aspect.
+Furthermore, the search for locally available materials was an important aspect.

-The programme is set up in collaboration with House of Natural Fiber (HONF), a media & art laboratory in Yogyakarta.
+The programme was set up in collaboration with House of Natural Fiber (HONF), a media & art laboratory in Yogyakarta.
 HONF is an interdisciplinary group, existing of artists, designers, technicians, sociologists and planners.
 Their mission is the technological empowerment of local and social communities.
 HONF develops productive, creative projects and methods to anchor technology in society.